Gamora (Marvel Cinematic Universe): Characterization

 Gamora is an orphan from an alien world who seeks redemption for her past crimes.
 She was trained by Thanos to be his personal assassin.
 Saldaña said that she became Gamora through make-up rather than computer-generated imagery (CGI) or performance capture.
 On taking the role, Saldaña said, "I was just excited to be asked to join by James Gunn and to also play someone green.
 I've been blue before [in Avatar]."
 Saldaña described Gamora as "a warrior, she's an assassin and she's very lethal, but what saves her is the same thing that can doom her.
 She has a sense of righteousness.
 She's a very righteous individual."

 She appears as a member of the original Guardians of the Galaxy, eventually finding love with Peter Quill as seen in Guardians of the Galaxy and Guardians of the Galaxy: Vol. 2.
 Saldaña described Gamora's role in Vol. 2, as the team's "the voice of reason", saying, "She's surrounded by all these dudes who are so stupid half the time," and added that she is the "Mom" of the team, saying that she is "just a meticulous, detailed, professional individual."
 Regarding Gamora's relationship with Nebula, Saldaña described it as "volatile" and added, "we're starting somewhere very crazy but appropriate given where we had ended things off in the first installment".

 In Avengers: Infinity War, Gamora is still in a relationship with Quill.
 She is captured by Thanos and taken to Vormir where she is killed so Thanos can receive the Soul Stone.
 Ariana Greenblatt portrays a young Gamora in Infinity War in a flashback, as well as when she is with Thanos in the Soul Stone's "Soul World".

+In other media

+Theme parks

+Saldaña reprises her role of Gamora for the attractions Guardians of the Galaxy – Mission: Breakout! at Disney California Adventure and Guardians of the Galaxy: Cosmic Rewind at Epcot.